 He previously was clinical leader for Ascension Physician Services and senior vice president, Clinical Holdings.
-Seton is a member of Ascension, the largest non-profit health system in the U.S. and the world’s largest Catholic health system.
-Ascension’s Texas Ministry Market includes Seton and Providence Healthcare Network in Waco.
+Ascension Seton is a member of Ascension, the largest non-profit health system in the U.S. and the world’s largest Catholic health system.
+Ascension’s Texas Ministry Market includes Ascension Seton and Ascension Providence Healthcare Network in Waco.

 Dr. Jesudass’ role at Ascension was establishing the foundation for the Ascension Medical group by rolling out the single practice management and electronic medical records (EMR) platform across the country with Ascension Physician Services and the Physician Enterprise.

 As co-lead of the Texas Clinically Integrated System, Dr. Jesudass will pursue collaboration between private practice and employed physicians, as well as other caregivers and administrators.
 The system will serve patients by collecting and sharing data among physicians, hospitals and other participants in the continuum of care, and develop clinical initiatives that improve clinical performance, reduce unnecessary services and support high-cost and high-risk patients.

 He also will ensure that Ascension Seton’s physician strategies align with those of Ascension Seton’s partners at Dell Medical School at The University of Texas.